RedlineREDLINE

 One clause, every year, until you read it

-If you want a broader framework for spotting these shapes, the contract red flags guide covers six other patterns that show up alongside auto-renewal.
+An auto-renewal clause is the canonical version of the hidden default shape from the contract red flags playbook.
+The default is "you keep paying"; the work to escape it is on you.
+The same playbook covers four other shapes that show up alongside auto-renewal in most consumer contracts.
 For lease-specific renewal terms, the lease reading guide has a section on rent escalation and renewal options.

 Redline reads contracts in plain English.
 Photograph a page, paste the text, or upload the PDF, and it flags the auto-renewal clause, surfaces the notice window, and tells you what date the cancellation window closes.
 One scan, one dollar.
 Available on iOS and Android.